 The module can be taken on its own for a half semester theory course, or combined with a practice placement of up to 15 ECTS.

-The module is well suited for students of Social Work.
-Students from Social Education, Sociology, Youth Work and/or Community Development programmes are welcome as well.
+The module is well suited for students of Social Work, Teacher Education, Social Education, Sociology, Youth Work and/or Community Development programmes.

 This module focuses on the group of vulnerable young people and the societal, social, psychological and intercultural conditions that shapes this group.